-The average rental price in Susquehanna University is currently $2,099, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 68.7% of the neighborhoods in Pennsylvania.
+The average rental price in Susquehanna University is currently $1,888, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 41.6% of Pennsylvania neighborhoods.

 Susquehanna University is an urban neighborhood (based on population density) located in Selinsgrove, Pennsylvania.

-Susquehanna University real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
+Susquehanna University real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and townhomes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Susquehanna University neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Susquehanna University neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

 In Susquehanna University, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Susquehanna University is very tight compared to the demand for property here.